outcastdreamer/Learning-Git-Commands/README.md

 			<b>ADDITIONAL COMMANDS</b>

 10. git remote -v
-11. git rm &lt;filename&gt; #Removes file that was added via git add for tracking
+11. git rm &lt;filename&gt;
+#Removes file that was added via git add for tracking
-12. git clone &lt;link&gt;

 <hr>
 			<b>For Forking other user's project</b>

 12. Click on "fork" from their repo.
-12. git clone &lt;link&gt;             #Of your cloned repo on your personal account
+13. git clone &lt;link&gt;
+#Of your cloned repo on your personal account

 14. Make your changes to the files and send pull request

+#The pull request will be added by the Repo/Main Project owner if they find
+#find it beneficial to their project (removed bugs or added feature)

 <hr>